Colposcopy

 Why is colposcopy performed?

 Colposcopy is most commonly performed after a cervical smear which has shown some presence of abnormal cells.
-A cervical smear is a routine procedure offered to women between 25 and 65 years of age, during which a cell sample is taken from the cervix, and is later examined, in order to detect any changes in the cervix and if any abnormal cells are present.
+A cervical smear is a routine procedure offered to women between 25 and 65 years of age, during which a cell sample is taken from the cervix, and is later examined in order to detect any changes in the cervix and if any abnormal cells are present.

-Colposcopy may also be performed if smear results are consistently inadequate, or for other reasons, such as bleeding between periods (inter-menstrual), bleeding experienced after sexual intercourse, or an abnormal or unusual appearance of the cervix.
+Colposcopy may also be performed if smear results are consistently inadequate, or for other reasons such as bleeding between periods (inter-menstrual), bleeding experienced after sexual intercourse, or an abnormal or unusual appearance of the cervix.

 What do abnormal results mean?

-If the investigation is for abnormal cells, they are generally regarded as being pre-cancerous, which means if they are left untreated, they could become cancerous in the future.
 However, if the abnormal cells are found at this early stage, the chances of cancer developing are very small.
 The cells may develop, but usually over a number of years, meaning they can be treated quickly and easily.
-It is important for women to be reassured that there is very little need to worry, and in 90% of cases, the pre-cancerous condition is eliminated.
+It is important for women to be reassured that there is very little need to worry, and in 90 per cent of cases, the pre-cancerous condition is eliminated.

 What does colposcopy involve?